sergevs/ansible-openstack/README.md

 Initially the playbook was composed with a primary purpose to learn openstack deployment in a nutshell.

 As the project succesfully passes test environment the goal is changed to fill the gap between [install from source](https://github.com/openstack/openstack-ansible) and
-[docker deployment](https://github.com/openstack/kolla-ansible) deployments, i.e. to create a deployment on bare metal hosts from official packages repository without containers and therfore eliminate addition level of related complexity.
+[docker deployment](https://github.com/openstack/kolla-ansible) , i.e. to create a deployment on bare metal hosts from official packages repository without containers and therfore eliminate addition level of related complexity.

 At the current state, the playbook is able to deploy a fully functional openstack cluster(see below).
 Also it's possible to deploy everything on a single(VM) host.